 To earn a History major and graduate "With Honors in History" you will need a cumulative UW GPA of 3.3, as well as 70 credits of history with a cumulative history GPA of 3.5 and a 2.0 in each history course, broken down as follows:

 30 credits of upper division history coursework (300-400 level) completed in residence at the University of Washington.
 Transfer and AP credit, correspondence courses, and foreign study courses are not classified as "in residence."

-5 credits in each of the following areas of study, drawn from the departmental list of Approved Courses:
+5 credits each in four of the following six areas of study:

 10 credits of approved courses in the Pre-Modern period.

 10 credits of approved courses in the Modern period.

 Instead of HSTRY 388 and HSTRY 494/498, honors students complete a three-quarter sequence: HSTRY 395, Modern Historical Writing, is taken Spring of the student’s junior year.
 This course serves as a rigorous introduction to historiography, "the study of the study of history."
 HSTRY 395 acquaints students with the numerous ways historians have defined their craft, provides insight on factors which influence historians’ perceptions of the past, and introduces students to a broad range of approaches to historical analysis.
 In HSTRY 395 students learn the skills necessary for HSTRY 491/492: Honors Historical Methods.
 Students must earn a 3.5 or better in HSTRY 395 in order to continue on to HSTRY 491.